Home » RECIPES » Cinnamon Simple Syrup

 Pouring Cinnamon Simple Syrup into a small shot glass.

-The best part about Cinnamon Syrup is it goes great in a lot of different things (especially holiday and winter related recipes).
+The best part about cinnamon is it goes great in a lot of different things (especially holiday and winter related recipes).
 It also goes well with a lot of different flavors.
 Here are a few suggestions and ways I like to use it:

 • to sweeten coffee, lattes, cold brew, and teas